-- Internal controls which are applied in the daily processing of transaction in the business sector, the procedures when good goods are sold on credit and returned by customers, - Understanding the procedures when goods are purchased on credit and returned to suppliers, - Understanding the procedures when inventory is received or manufactured and safely stored,
+- Internal controls which are applied in the daily processing of transaction in the business sector, the procedures when good goods are sold on credit and returned by customers, - Understanding the procedures when goods are purchased on credit and returned to suppliers, - Understanding the procedures when inventory is received or manufactured and safely stored. - Understanding the procedures for payment of wages to employees and understanding the various types of fraud than can occur in the cycle.

-- issuing of shares, financial assistance to directors& removal of directors. - Define reportable irregularities. - Define corporate governance. - Understand the role and functions of the board of directors, audit committees, internal audit and the company secretary, - Describe the steps that lead to the audit process, Understand the fundamental reasons for obtaining evidence and explain the terms sufficiency, appropriate,
+- Define reportable irregularities. - Define corporate governance. - Understand the role and functions of the board of directors, audit committees, internal audit and the company secretary, - Describe the steps that lead to the audit process, Understand the fundamental reasons for obtaining evidence and explain the terms sufficiency, appropriate,